Nightlife in Shanghai

 Cotton's Xinhua Road

-Yuyintang is Shanghai's go-to spot for underground rock, while larger venues, like Mao Livehouse and Bandai Namco Dream Hall host international acts that aren't yet big enough to fill an arena.
+Yuyintang is Shanghai's go-to spot for underground rock, while larger venue like Mao Livehouse, hosts international acts that aren't yet big enough to fill an arena.

 Nowadays, the term "dive" has become more a theme for a bar than an actual description.
 Yet some places still live up the name.
 C's is the most legendary.
 Hidden in the basement of anonymous building on Dingxi Road, every inch of the place is covered in years and years' worth of graffiti.
 Drinks are reasonably priced (by Shanghai standards, at least), it's open late and draws an eclectic crowd.
 My Place Ruin Bar in Jing'an District also proudly lives up its reputation as a dive bar.

 For many locals in Shanghai, karaoke (or KTV as it's more commonly know) is king when it comes to nightlife.
 Customers can rent a private room equipped with a karaoke machine and an exhaustive, digitally stored catalog of songs.
 Waiters will bring you everything you need—booze, snacks, etc.—while you belt out your favorite songs.
 If you can overcome your stage fright (which is becomes easier and easier after a few whiskeys on the rocks), KTV can make for an epic party.
-Taibei Chun-K in SML Plaza is the most popular option among Shanghai's foreign community.
-Haoledi and King of Party, however, are solid options as well.
+Chun-K 纯K is the most popular chain brand with 4 locations among Shanghai's foreign community.
+Haoledi 好乐迪, one of the initial karaoke entertainment brands established in China, having the most branches across the city, can be the solid options as well.

 Finally, a word on scams.
 By and large, Shanghai is a city of decent, law-abiding citizens.
 But there are outliers who are all too happy to help you part with your money in devious ways, and the more impaired you are by alcohol, the easier this is for them to do.
 Here are few tips.